 The prosecutor may put on evidence of “technical violations.”
 Technical violations are violations that allege failure to comply with certain conditions of probation, such as reporting, paying fine, and failure to complete community service.
 The prosecutor may also elicit testimony about new offenses.
 A new offense will lead to revocation in most cases, and it is a violation of the conditions of community supervision to be charged with a new offense.
 New offenses may be proved up by officers or lay witnesses.

-Prosecutors are cautious in proceeding on new offenses because a finding that an allegation is not true could collaterally estop a prosecutor for charging the probationer separately for the new offense.
-See Ex Parte Tarver, 725 S.W.2d 195 (Tex.
-Crim.
-App.
-1986).
+Prosecutors are cautious about proceeding on new offenses because a finding that an allegation is not true could collaterally estop a prosecutor for charging the probationer separately for the new offense.

 It’s important to note that probation violations only have to be proven by a preponderance of the evidence, not beyond a reasonable doubt like in a criminal trial.
 Preponderance of the evidence is a much lower standard that basically means it was more likely than not that a probation violation occurred.

-At the conclusion of the hearing, the judge basically has three options:
+At the conclusion of the probation revocation hearing, the judge basically has three options:

 For individuals on straight probation, the judge is limited to the sentence imposed at the time of the plea or finding of guilt.
 In other words, if the defendant received five-year probated for ten years, the judge is limited to a five-year prison sentence on a probation revocation.
 Because of these potential punishments, anyone facing probation revocation should consider reaching out to a skilled Fort Worth lawyer as soon as possible.

-With so much at stake in a probation revocation or motion to adjudicate, it is important to hire the best attorney for your case.
-Unfortunately, these are not easy situations to be in because reinstatement on probation or deferred adjudication is unlikely.
-Additionally, a person who has absconded or stopped reporting for a period of time is almost certainly going to be revoked.
-The best attorneys will warn you of the risks and prepare you for the possible outcomes of a revocation or motion to adjudicate and then go to court and do their best to fight for reinstatement or the lowest possible sentence.
-If you are interested in talking to our attorneys about a probation revocation in north Texas, you can call us at (817) 203-2220, or contact us online.
+With so much at stake in a probation revocation or motion to adjudicate, it is important to hire an experienced attorney for your case.
+Unfortunately, these are not easy situations to be in because it’s difficult to get reinstated on probation or deferred adjudication, especially if you absconded or stopped reporting for a period of time.
+The best attorneys will warn you of the risks and prepare you for the possible outcomes of a revocation and then go to court and fight for reinstatement or the lowest possible sentence.
+In some cases, it may be possible for the probationer’s attorney and the prosecutor to work out a plea bargain agreement before the revocation hearing.
+Your Fort Worth probation revocation lawyer can explain the potential ramifications of violating probation.
+If you are interested in talking to our attorneys about a probation revocation in North Texas, you can call us at (817) 203-2220, or contact us online.